jdani98/tragas3D/README.md

   ```
   * **Mode B. Selection by topology**: The events can be classified by a 6-digit code which basically determines the number of hits and tracks and the planes. _modules/topology.py_ contains the subroutines to compute each digit and the 6 digits which shape the code are indicated in _main.py_.
 The selection can restrict only some digits, thus the user can let be free the rest of them by writing a non-alphanumeric character.
 For example,
   ```
-   > 3----- returns all events with this first digit;'+\
+   > 3----- returns all events with this first digit
-   > 31---- returns all events with these two first digits'+\
+   > 31---- returns all events with these two first digits
-   > -4-1-0 returns all events with these second, fourth and sixth digits'+\
+   > -4-1-0 returns all events with these second, fourth and sixth digits
   ```

 ## 3. Settings